composer/composer/UPGRADE-2.0.md

   - packages are now wrapped into a `"packages"` top level key instead of the whole file being the package array
   - packages now contain an `"installed-path"` key which lists where they were installed
   - there is a top level `"dev"` key which stores whether dev requirements were installed or not
-- `PreFileDownloadEvent` now receives an `HttpDownloader` instance instead of `RemoteFilesystem`, and that instance can not be overriden by listeners anymore
+- `PreFileDownloadEvent` now receives an `HttpDownloader` instance instead of `RemoteFilesystem`, and that instance can not be overridden by listeners anymore
 - `IOInterface` now extends PSR-3's `LoggerInterface`, and has new `writeRaw` + `writeErrorRaw` methods
 - `RepositoryInterface` changes:
   - A new `loadPackages(array $packageNameMap, array $acceptableStabilities, array $stabilityFlags)` function was added for use during pool building